espressif/esp-skainet/examples/get_started/README.md

 ### 1.5 Compiling and Running

-Run `make flash monitor` to compile, flash and run this example, and check the output log:
+When you choose to use Chinese command word recognition, run `make flash monitor` to compile, flash and run this example, and check the output log:

 ```
 Quantized wakeNet5: wakeNet5_v1_hilexin_5_0.95_0.90, mode:0